The origin country should be paired with the original air dates. It is the country where the show originally aired in.

 As a general rule, only the primary network.
-No network airing reruns, an international simulcast or a special preview.
+No network airing reruns.

-The same guidelines apply to Japanese series.
 The network field should be used for the very first network.
 Multiple networks should only be added when new episodes first air on a different network or when the series is originally broadcast at the exact same time on two or more local networks.
-We recommend using sources such as this one to find the exact time of airing.
+For Japanese shows, we recommend using sources such as this one to find the exact time of airing.

 For example, this is the partial listing for the first episode of a series (if you are unfamiliar with the Japanese 26h time format, please read the note in the episode air date section):

 KBS京都 2012-01-09(月) 25:30 テレビ愛知 2012-01-09(月) 25:30 AT-X 2012-01-10(火) 10:00 TOKYO MX 2012-01-10(火) 26:00 BS11デジタル 2012-01-11(水) 24:30

 The episodes aired at the exact same day and time on KBS京都 and テレビ愛知, and subsequently aired on various channels including AT-X, TOKYO MX and BS11デジタル.
 According to our guidelines only two channels qualify for the network field: KBS京都 and テレビ愛知.

 When a series moves from Network A to Network B during its initial run, both networks are added.